-Most of us are old enough to remember when Bill Clinton, George Bush Sr/Jr, Tony Blair etc began exporting democracy around the Middle East, but how many are aware that it was the Middle Easterners that brought democracy to us northern Europeans? '.....It was all made up of workman, craftsman, who recognised each other by certain secret signs.....there were apprentices, there were craftsmen & there was masters of the work......Christian, Muslim, Jew were all bound together by the great guilds into which they were initiated, these guilds created there own world, they created their own co-operatives, they had their own way of taking care of the widows & the afflicted, they took care of the sick, they brought their own physicians, they did everything & they created their own form of government which we call today democracy & that democracy began within the structure of the guilds....it was up to the community to supply these men with a lambskin apron & a pair of gloves' - Manly Hall.
+Most of us are old enough to remember the time when Bill Clinton, George Bush Sr/Jr, Tony Blair etc began 'exporting democracy' around the Middle East, but how many are aware that it was the Middle Easterners that brought democracy to us northern Europeans? '.....It was all made up of workman, craftsman, who recognised each other by certain secret signs.....there were apprentices, there were craftsmen & there was masters of the work......Christian, Muslim, Jew were all bound together by the great guilds into which they were initiated, these guilds created there own world, they created their own co-operatives, they had their own way of taking care of the widows & the afflicted, they took care of the sick, they brought their own physicians, they did everything & they created their own form of government which we call today democracy & that democracy began within the structure of the guilds....it was up to the community to supply these men with a lambskin apron & a pair of gloves' - Manly Hall.

-The Encyclopaedia Britannica goes on; 'There is some evidence that democratic theories of politics were well developed at the time [Classical Greece], anticipating many of the ideas put forth by the utilitarians, the social contract theorists & other exponents of modern democratic thought from the 17th Cen on.'
+The Encyclopaedia Britannica (1961) states; 'There is some evidence that democratic theories of politics were well developed at the time [Classical Greece], anticipating many of the ideas put forth by the utilitarians, the social contract theorists & other exponents of modern democratic thought from the 17th Cen on.'
 By utilitarians & social contract theorists they mean Rosicrucians (see; http://www.midnightfreemasons.org/2012/08/the-masonic-philosophy-of-george_29.html).
 The democratic ideals of 'Liberté, égalité, fraternité' (see; http://www.ushistory.org/gov/1d.asp) found it's greatest expression in the Elders of Zion/Illuminati work of the French Revolution, although the French citizens themselves are as yet to feel the full force of it's benevolence, maybe these things take time I don't know.